 Looking to the future: health curriculum developments

 Health Workforce Australia developed a culturally-inclusive, interdisciplinary Aboriginal and Torres Strait Islander Health Curriculum Framework to improve the knowledge and capabilities of all health professionals to work with Aboriginal and Torres Strait Islander peoples.
-The Health Curriculum Framework project was based on Recommendation 23 of the Growing Our Future report (Health Workforce Australia, 2011).

 This framework will be integrated into tertiary level health profession training and placements and has been used in the development of 'Cultural Safety for Health Professionals portal', which aims to support teaching health professionals to critically reflect on the concept of cultural safety and to deliver safe, accessible and responsive care.